mnielsen/finding_scenius/finding_scenius.md

   possibilites in the adjacent possible.
 Should the scene come first, or the project idea?

-**Either commit to exploring full out.
-Or else make a commitment to doing deep work in some area.**
+**Either commit to exploring full out, or else make a commitment to doing deep work in some area.**

+**Scenius and the adjacent possible:** Stephen Johnson has this great idea of the adjacent possible.
+It's the idea ...
+What really distinguishes scenius is that the adjacent possible has tremendously opened up.
+A way of identifying scenius is to ask "Is the adjacent possible tremendously exciting?"

 # Notes